Run and debug Jupyter notebook code cells

 The Jupyter Notebook Debugger tool window opens.

-Use the stepping toolbar to choose on which line you want to stop next and switch to the Debugger tab to preview the variable values:
+Use the stepping toolbar buttons stepping toolbar to choose on which line you want to stop next and switch to the Debugger tab to preview the variable values:

 Debugging is performed within a single code cell.
 However, if your code cell calls a function from any cell that has been already debugged, you can step into it.
 The related breakpoints will also work.
 Note that the cell with the function must be debugged not just executed.